 Reported by 41% of Millennials, 31% of Gen X, 21% of Baby Boomers

-It’s one thing to fear unexpected expenses, but many employees are reporting that meeting their routine monthly expenses is financially stressful, too.
+Fearing unexpected expenses is common, but many employees report that meeting their routine monthly expenses is financially stressful, too.
 With the cost of living on the rise, many Americans are struggling to keep up with the compounding expenses of housing, food, transportation, childcare, health care, and their smartphone bill.

 Living paycheck to paycheck puts an incredible amount of stress on an individual and their family, too.
 While Millennials are nearly 2x as likely to report this financial concern over boomers, it’s important to note that it’s a serious fear across the board.